Estate Planning Probate

 From the outset, the job of a business law attorney is to determine the unanticipated legal issues that may arise in your situation.
 There are a whole host of contractual issues that may affect your entire deal.
 For example, depending on whether the contract is for goods, services, or real estate, different requirements must be met to establish proper contract formation, modification, and enforcement.

-As just one example of how the attorneys at Ogden Law Firm, PC can assist you with in your business contract, it is critical that there be a proper determination of the parties and the capacity of the parties, such as a limited liability company, trust, husband and wife jointly, corporation or general or limited partnership.
-Getting the names and respective authority right is imperative so as to have a binding contract with the party or parties that were intended.Negotiating the Business Deal
+It is critical that there be a proper determination of the parties and the capacity of the parties, such as a limited liability company, trust, husband and wife jointly, corporation or general or limited partnership.
+This is just one of the many ways that the attorneys at Ogden Law Firm, PC can assist you with your business contract.
+Getting the names and respective authority right is imperative so that there is a binding contract with the party or parties that were intended.Negotiating the Business Deal

-During the negotiations stage, it is helpful to have a business law attorney facilitate negotiations to help ensure the transaction gets completed with the various risks of the transactions properly addressed in the agreement, and your intended objectives are actually in the contract.
-A letter of intent (LOI) helps clients narrow alternatives, identify deal-breaking issues, obtain legally binding agreements and reduce the costs of negotiations.
+During the negotiation stage, it is helpful to have a business law attorney facilitate negotiations to help ensure that the transaction gets completed accurately and includes your intended objectives in the contract.
+A letter of intent (LOI) helps clients narrow down alternatives, identify deal-breaking issues, obtain legally binding agreements, and reduce the costs of negotiations.

 A party should be careful, however, in drafting an LOI to prevent it from becoming a binding offer if the party did not so intend.
 An attorney drafted LOI can ensure that your letter is exactly what you intend it to be.
 Contact Ogden Law Firm, PC to speak with a business law lawyers today.Drafting the Business Contract

-However, drafting the contract requires creative and forward thinking.
-That is, as business lawyers, we anticipate and flush out the unanticipated traps for our clients.
+Drafting the contract requires creative and forward thinking.
+As business lawyers, we anticipate and flush out the unanticipated traps for our clients.
 While we wish our clients success in their business ventures, it is our job to plan for the worst and prepare contingencies in such cases.

-For example, what happens if the opposing party breaches a term of the agreement?
-Has the contract now been breached and your performance is excused or is this considered only a minor breach?
+For example, what happens if the opposing party disregards a term of the agreement?
+Has the contract now been breached and your performance is excused, or is this considered only a minor breach?
 Please see our Breach of Contract page.

 If you need an experienced business law lawyers in Modesto, please contact us for a consultation.